MatDubiel/MatDubiel.github.io/_pages/publications.markdown

 <h3>Peer Reviewed Conferences</h3>
 ---------------------------------------------------------------------------

-Dubiel, M., Sergeeva, A. & Leiva, L. A.  (2024, March).
+<b>Dubiel, M.</b>, Sergeeva, A. & Leiva, L. A.  (2024, March).
 [Impact of Voice Fidelity on Decision Making: A Potential Dark Pattern?](https://dl.acm.org/doi/10.1145/3640543.3645202) In Proceedings of the 29th International Conference on Intelligent User Interfaces (pp. 1-10).

 Desai, S., Dubiel, M., & Leiva, L. A. (2024, July).
 [Examining Humanness as a Metaphor to Design Voice User Interfaces.](https://dl.acm.org/doi/pdf/10.1145/3640794.3665535) In Proceedings of the 6th ACM Conference on Conversational User Interfaces (pp. 1-15).